-The summers in tropical areas like India are usually accompanied by a number of common skin problems, with prickly heat and furuncles being the most common ones during this season.
+The summers in tropical areas like India are usually accompanied by a number of common summer skin problems, with prickly heat and furuncles being the most common ones during this season.

 Prickly Heat (Miliaria)